DillyzThe1/DillyzRoleApi-Rewritten/README.md

 # DillyzRoleApi-Rewritten
- A full rewrite for DillyzRoleApi, made for v2022.12.14 & up!
+ A full rewrite for DillyzRoleApi, made for v2022.12.14 & up!<br>
+*NOTE: DillyzRoleApi v2.2.0 for Among Us v2023.2.28 will be in the works by April.*

 # Installation
 ## Mod Manager